Robotics Simulation

 Workflows Powered by Robotics Simulation

-Robot learning is critical to ensure that it can perform robust skills repeatedly and efficiently in the physical world.
+Robot learning is critical to ensure that autonomous machines can perform robust skills repeatedly and efficiently in the physical world.
 High-fidelity simulation provides a virtual training ground for robots to hone their skills through trial and error or through imitation.
 This ensures that the robot's learned behaviors in simulation are more easily transferable to the real world.

 Orchestrating Robotics Workloads